nii-yamagishilab/PartialSpoof/README.md

 * :page_with_curl: Papers: Please refer to the link in [Folder and its paper](#folderintro)

-Please feel free to give suggestions and feedback.:paw_prints: : )
+Please feel free to give suggestions and feedback. :paw_prints:

 Lin Zhang; Xin Wang; Erica Cooper; Nicholas Evans; Junichi Yamagishi